13+ Favorite Kid-Friendly Smoothie Recipes

 This chocolate smoothie almost tastes like a milkshake.
 It’s easy to add protein and greens while keeping that delightful chocolate flavor!

-Chai Spiced Banana Smoothie
+Chai Spice Banana Smoothie

 This Banana Chai Smoothie is so delicious!
 With it’s thick, creamy texture and warm spices, it’s one of our favorites all year long!